 Research Title: In-vivo Corneal Confocal Microscopy and Tear Neuropeptides in Chemotherapy-Induced Peripheral Neuropathy

-Jeremy is a UNSW Sydney alumnus who graduated with the University Medal from the School of Optometry and Vision Science.
-He has worked as a clinical optometrist in both private and corporate practice, with interests in advanced multimodal ocular imaging, managing ocular surface and tear film dysfunction as well as collaborative multidisciplinary patient care.
-In the academic setting, he is keen on educating students in clinical skills, ocular pathology and therapeutics.
-Jeremy is an avid traveller, enjoying his time with family and friends.
-While he is not busy researching, he is on the constant hunt for good cafes and eateries.
+Jeremy is an alumnus of UNSW Sydney who graduated with the University Medal from the School of Optometry and Vision Science.
+He has worked as a clinical optometrist in both private and corporate practice, and is very passionate about advanced multimodal ocular imaging as well as collaborative multidisciplinary patient care.
+He is also a keen educator and clinical supervisor for optometry, medical and research students.
+Jeremy is an avid traveler who loves the outdoors and camping.
+He values sharing research and effective science communication with the general public.
+Above all he ensures he has a good work-life balance, and enjoys his time with his partner, family and friends

 2019 - Current PhD Candidate, School of Optometry and Vision Science, UNSW Sydney